Last updated on January 6th, 2026 at 09:31 am

 - (305) 304-3004

-Seven Fish: One of the best dishes I ate all year
+Seven Fish: One of the best dishes I ate all year; a special occasion spot

 I had read and been told by my boss to get to this place located just off the chaos of Duval street.
 Even though I had just eaten an hour before and wasn’t all that hungry, I squeezed it in on my last night in town.
 It’s small and reservations are usually required.
 We didn’t make them, but were able to get a seat around 9 p.m. after putting our name in.
 The menu focuses on simple fresh good food with an emphasis on fish.